-In many dogs zoomies occur in the early morning and early evening.
-In more playful puppies and younger dogs, they are more common simply because younger dogs have a lot of energy that they need to burn off.
+In many dogs, zoomies occur first thing in the morning and first thing in the afternoon.
+In more playful puppies and younger dogs, they are more common because younger dogs have a lot of energy that they need to burn off.

 Dogs can also exhibit the zoomies after eating, long periods of sleep, relieving themselves or even when they are tired or frustrated.
 In these cases it's possible to associate certain activities that precede the frenetic activity in your own dog.
 Certain stressful situations, such as a visit to the vet, can also provoke the zoomies.